-If you are having trouble paying your credit card bill, you have the option to cease payment altogether and receive a charge-off, or to file bankruptcy in an attempt to have the debt either discharged or modified.
+If you are having trouble paying your credit card bill, you have the option to cease payment altogether and receive a charge off, or to file bankruptcy in an attempt to have the debt either discharged or modified.
 Both options carry risks and benefits that must be carefully evaluated before you make a decision about which choice is best for you.

-A charge-off occurs when a credit card company writes off your debt for nonpayment.
+A charge off occurs when a credit card company writes off your debt for nonpayment.
 This usually happens when you allow your credit card bill to go 180 days late.
-A bankruptcy is a voluntary court filing in which you declare that you are unable to pay your current debts.
-The bankruptcy court will either discharge your debts or, if your income is sufficient, structure a payment plan to help you meet your financial obligations
+A bankruptcy is a voluntary court filing, in which you declare that you are unable to pay your current debts.
+You will have the option to file either a Chapter 7 or Chapter 13 bankruptcy.

 If the debt you owe is high, bankruptcy can also protect you from a lawsuit and the judgment that results if you lose.
-A charge-off, however, does not automatically place you at the mercy of the court.
-Although the late payments leading up to a charge-off lower your credit score, that damage is typically much less than the credit damage a bankruptcy would do.
+A charge off, however, does not automatically place you at the mercy of the court.
+Although the late payments leading up to a charge off lower your credit score, that damage is typically much less than the credit damage from a bankruptcy.

-Depending on the type of bankruptcy you file, your case may take anywhere from three months to five years to complete and can remain on your credit report damaging your score for seven to 10 years.
-A charge-off occurs roughly 180 days after your first missed payment on the debt and will remain on your credit report for no longer than seven years.
-As time goes by, both a bankruptcy and a charge-off will have less of an effect on your overall credit score.
+Depending on the type of bankruptcy you file, your case may take anywhere from three months to five years to complete, and can remain on your credit report, damaging your score, for seven to 10 years.
+A charge off occurs roughly 180 days after your first missed payment on the debt and will remain on your credit report for no longer than seven years.
+As time goes by, both a bankruptcy and a charge off will have less of an effect on your overall credit score.

 You must measure which risk is greater – the possibility of a creditor lawsuit and a judgment, or the chance that you may lose assets like your home or car in a bankruptcy.
 Bankruptcy courts take all of your current debts and assets into consideration and may liquidate your assets to pay off debts.
 This includes debts that you do not currently have trouble paying.
-If you are sued over an unpaid charge-off, however, you can end up with a judgment on your credit report.
+If you are sued over an unpaid charge off, however, you can end up with a judgment on your credit report.
 Depending on whether your state allows garnishment for unsecured debt, this can result in money being taken from your bank accounts and your paychecks being garnished.